How To Start A Nonprofit In Alabama

-When forming an Alabama LLC, you don’t start with the Certificate of Formation.
+When forming an Alabama nonprofit, you don’t start with the Certificate of Formation.
 You begin with a name reservation.
-Alabama is the only state where you have to reserve your LLC’s name first—with foreign and domestic filings.
-Fortunately, this can be done online.
-Alabama LLC names must contain the words “Limited Liability Company” or the abbreviation “L.L.C.” or “LLC.”
-To complete the filing, you must pay a $28 reservation fee.
+Alabama is the only state where you have to reserve your nonprofit’s name first.
+Fortunately, this can be done online and only costs $28.
 After you’ve reserved your name, print out the reservation.
 You’ll submit it with your Certificate of Formation.

 AL Nonprofit Certificate of Formation Requirements

-To incorporate an Alabama nonprofit, you must complete and file the Alabama nonprofit corporation Certificate of Formation with the Alabama Secretary of State (via your county probate judge).
-Mail one signed original and two copies to the county probate judge office in the county where you’re forming your nonprofit.
-Remember to include separate filing fees for the county probate judge ($63 in the county where Northwest’s registered office is located, but the fee might vary from county to county) and the Alabama Secretary of State ($100).
+To incorporate an Alabama nonprofit, you must complete and file the Alabama nonprofit corporation Certificate of Formation with the Alabama Secretary of State.
 See the document below and click on any number to see what information is required in the corresponding section.